Deborahaina/interactive-dashboard-deb/README.md

 Step 2 - Heroku

-Deploy your Flask app to Heroku.
+Deploy this Flask app to Heroku.

-You can use the provided sqlite file for the database or any other database of your choice.
+WE are encouraged to use the database of our choice.